aghie/hpac/README.md

 The file `resources/hpac_urls.txt` contains the URLs of the fanfiction stories that we used to build HPAC.

-> **NOTE:** Unfortunately, some stories might be deleted by users or admins after they have been published and completed, so not being able to rebuild the 100% of the corpus is a possibility.
+> NOTE: Unfortunately, some stories might be deleted by users or admins after they have been published and completed, so not being able to rebuild the 100% of the corpus is a possibility.

-> **NOTE:** Also, some stories might have been modified after the corpus was created.
+ NOTE: Also, some stories might have been modified after the corpus was created.
 This will result in the scripts in charge to generate HPAC not being able to retrieve some samples.

->**NOTE:** This corpus is built in an automatic way and we have not censored the content of the stories.
+NOTE: This corpus is built in an automatic way and we have not censored the content of the stories.
 Some of them might contain innapropiate content (e.g. sexual related content).

 ### Crawling the data
-First, to crawl the fanfiction use the script `scraper.py`:
+First, to crawl the fan fiction use the script `scraper.py`:

 ```
 python scraper.py --output resources/fanfiction_texts/ --rate_limit 2 --log scraper.log --url resources/hpac_urls.txt